kiddsng/kiddsng/README.md

-# About me
+# Hi👋 Welcome to my page!
+My name is Kidd.

+🇸🇬 I'm from Singapore.
+🏕️ Currently serving National Service (ORD @May 2, 2025).
-Hi!
-Welcome to my GitHub account, my name is Kidd.
-I recently graduated from Temasek Polytechic with a Diploma in Big Data & Analytics with Merit.
+🏫 Graduated from Temasek Polytechnic with a Diploma in Big Data & Analytics with Merit.

-I am interested in coding and programming in general.
-Currently, I am mainly using Python, however, I have some experience in other languages like HTML, CSS and JS in web development, and SQL and R for data analytics.
+👨‍💻 My main languages are Python and JavaScript.
+📑 Self-studying and doing small projects whenever I'm free.

-This GitHub account is for educational purposes and to show some of the projects that I have done.

-I am always happy to learn, so feel free to drop an email or message for me if you see or have any problem, issue or advice about the stuff I do here! :)
+This GitHub account is for educational purposes and to showcase some of the projects that I have done.
+Feel free to email or message me if you see or have any problems, issues or advice about the stuff I do here! 😄